tianhm/deep_arb/README.md

   e. '-f' (only applicable when using '-a' or '-down' to download a new set of tickers).

 ## Deleting Data
 To delete all price data from the database, run 'delete_all_prices.py' without any command line arguments.
 This will delete all price tables from prices.db.

-NOTE: This will not delete the data from the 'distances' table.
-To do that, open the DB and run 'DELETE FROM distances;'.
+Delete program for the distances db is a WIP.

 ## Config File
 The config file (/cfg/cfg.ini) contains several values that can modify the backtester.